 To build a custom report, install and connect the relevant module using PowerShell to automate relevant administrative tasks and reports.
 For instance, install the Exchange PowerShell module for Exchange mailbox management and the Microsoft Teams PowerShell module for Teams management.
 Using relevant cmdlets, admins can write scripts to access information available in the organization’s Microsoft 365 tenant services.
 A single script can maintain multiple reports as well.

 But PowerShell scripts are not always the most efficient solution.
 They require a certain level of expertise in the PowerShell scripting language.

 In the next section, we’ll explore an alternate solution to PowerShell using a third-party tool like ShareGate’s reporting for SharePoint and Microsoft Teams.

 The Microsoft 365 admin center has the following three Microsoft Teams activity reports:

 Though these built-in Microsoft Teams reports deliver high-value information, admins often require more information to evaluate team productivity.
 You’ll need to manage and monitor all teams, members, and channels simultaneously to identify any issues that may result in any changes to your team’s performance.
 You can manage Teams using PowerShell cmdlets, but that’s not the most efficient solution.

 Skip PowerShell with ShareGate

-ShareGate gives you various pre-built and custom reports for Teams and SharePoint without the need to write PowerShell scripts.
-It also allows you to build custom reports quickly and flags important Microsoft Teams events and activities that require your attention to perform course corrections if needed.
+ShareGate gives you various pre-built reports for Teams and SharePoint without the need to write PowerShell scripts.
+It also allows you to build custom reports quickly and flags important Microsoft Teams events and activities that require your attention so you can course-correct as needed.